CAAPIM/iOS-MAS-UI/README.md

-MASUI is the core iOS UI framework of the Mobile SDK, which is part of [CA Mobile App Services][mas.ca.com].
-MASUI brings pre-defined UIs and assets for developers to quick build prototyping apps without the need of any design.
+MASUI is the core UI framework of the Mobile SDK, which is part of [CA Mobile App Services][mas.ca.com].
+It provides resources to implement a user login dialog, Social Login, One-Time Password, and Proximity Login (QR code and BLE) saving developers the time of building those UI as well as providing them with a fast way for prototyping apps.

 ## Features